Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 35
-## 35] Print all matching lines (without the filename or the file path) in all files under the current directory that start with “access.log”, where the next line contains the string “404”.
+> Print all matching lines (without the filename or the file path) in all files under the current directory that start with “access.log”, where the next line contains the string “404”.

 ```
 grep -h -B1 404 **/access.log* | grep -vE '404|--'